awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-data.md

 sagemaker_estimator.fit()
 ```

-## Enable TensorBoard Summaries<a name="debugger-enable-tensorboard-summaries"></a>
+## Enable TensorBoard Summaries, Distributions, and Histograms<a name="debugger-enable-tensorboard-summaries"></a>

-Amazon SageMaker Debugger can automatically generate TensorBoard scalar summaries, distributions and histograms for tensors saved\.
-This can be enabled by passing a `TensorBoardOutputConfig` object when creating an `Estimator` as follows\.
-You can also choose to disable or enable histograms specifically for different collections\.
-By default a collection has `save_histogram` flag set to `True`\.
-Note that scalar summaries are added to TensorBoard for all `ScalarCollections` and any scalar saved through `hook.save_scalar`\.
-For more information on scalar collections and `save_scalar` method, see the [Common API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md)\.
+Amazon SageMaker Debugger can automatically generate TensorBoard scalar summaries, distributions, and histograms for saved tensors\.
+You enable this by passing a `TensorBoardOutputConfig` object when you create an `Estimator`, as shown in the following example\.
+You can also choose to disable or enable histograms for individual collections\.
+By default, the `save_histogram` flag for a collection is set to `True`\.
+Debugger adds scalar summaries to TensorBoard for all `ScalarCollections` and scalars saved through `hook.save_scalar`\.
+For more information about scalar collections and the `save_scalar` method, see the  [Common API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md)\.

-The following example saves weights and gradients as full tensors, and also saves the gradients as histograms and distributions to visualize in TensorBoard\.
-These are saved to the location passed in `TensorBoardOutputConfig` object\.
+The following example saves weights and gradients as full tensors, and also saves the gradients as histograms and distributions that can be visualized with TensorBoard\.
+Amazon SageMaker Debugger saves them in the Amazon S3 location passed in the `TensorBoardOutputConfig` object\.

 ```
 from sagemaker.debugger import DebuggerHookConfig, CollectionConfig, TensorBoardOutputConfig